fsainz/fsainz.github.com/_posts/2013-04-27-6-months-programming-remotely.md

 Working remotely doesn't mean working isolated, there are multiple ways to share ideas and though it's true that you lose some of those which come through casual interactions, you have to consider how much you get out of plenty of erratic background conversations while trying to focus on a problem, compared to the fewer and intentional conversations that you have remotely while working without distractions.

-Having said that, you do have to pay attention to communicate through chats, mails, phone calls, screensharing.. there's going to be somethings that you don't say out loud, but there's also a good side on thinking about issue first and then asking than saying the first thing that comes to your mind before putting some thought into it.
+Having said that, you do have to pay attention to communicate through chats, mails, phone calls, screensharing.. there's going to be somethings that you don't say out loud, but there's also a good side on thinking about an issue first and then asking than saying the first thing that comes to your mind before putting some thought into it.

 I find it important to *keep the connection alive*, It's nice to see the green lights on the group chat even if we talk asynchronously.
 We check with each other early on the morning and quite often after lunch, and I tend to start working earlier and leave earlier but we share most of the work hours during the week.